hortonworks/cloudbreak/docs/aws_cb_ui.md

 After the `create and start cluster` button is pushed Cloudbreak will start to create resources on your AWS account.
 Cloudbreak uses *CloudFormation* to create the resources - you can check out the resources created by Cloudbreak on the AWS Console under the CloudFormation page.

-**Important!** Always use Cloudbreak to delete the cluster.
+>**Important** Always use Cloudbreak to delete the cluster.
 If that fails for some reason always try to delete the CloudFormation stack first.
 Instances are started in an Auto Scaling Group so they may be restarted if you terminate an instance manually!

 **Advanced options**